hadialaddin/crypto-genie/README.md

 Suite of Automated Monitors (Bots) to empower Day Traders and enable them to stick to their Trade Plans — Risk:Reward ratios.
 Althoguh designed to automate most of the Risk:Reward aspects of day trading, this suite of tools acts as an assistant instead of auto-pilot.

-Always verify any actions taken by these monitors, and manually manage your positions.
-Use at your own risk!
+## Disclaimer

+This software is for educational purposes only.
+Do not risk money which you are afraid to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+Always verify any actions taken by the bot.

 ## Features